-Google Maps’ new walking navigation feature will use your phone’s camera, artificial intelligence (AI) and augmented reality (AR) to give you a real-world view of your surroundings while in a navigation.
+A new Google Maps walking navigation feature will use your phone’s camera, artificial intelligence (AI) and augmented reality (AR) to give you a real-world view of your surroundings.

 Arrows overlain onto the landscape will tell you which way to go while still allowing you to see everything that’s going on around you.

 You’ll then receive cues (arrows, etc.) to tell you which way to go.
-Google is even experimenting with an AR guide to show you the way.
+Google is even experimenting with a cartoon AR guide to show you the way.